demisto/content/Packs/ExabeamSecurityOperationsPlatform/Integrations/ExabeamSecOpsPlatform/README.md

-Exabeam Security Operations Platform offers robust search functionality, enabling security teams to efficiently query, analyze, and visualize security data.
-It provides a centralized and scalable platform for log management, threat detection, and incident investigation.
+Exabeam Security Operations Platform offers a centralized and scalable platform for log management.
 This integration was integrated and tested with version v1.0 of ExabeamSecOpsPlatform.

 ## Configure Exabeam Security Operations Platform on Cortex XSOAR